 A few years back I worked at Heide Museum of Modern Art.
 Each morning I would visit Mirka’s painted glass mural in the sunroom at the Heide farmhouse gallery, the light was diaphanous; gone once the sun reached the top of the world.
 It was cool at this time of day as the windows faced westerly, the crisp air providing clarity.
 I would think about what each of the mural symbols meant to me, I knew what they meant to her.
 Mirka’s art is often regarded through a lens of shared identification and experience, creating a feeling of connectedness.
 I want to tell her story with honesty; the way she lived.Nicole Cullinan

-Mirka’s life was laden with loving stories of random acts of silliness, many of them supercharged with sexuality.
+Mirka’s life was laden with loving stories of random acts of silliness; many supercharged with sexuality.
 The time she cut little holes in her dress over her nipples and then cheekily regarded the restaurant patrons’ reactions.
 On another occasion, she went to the bathroom and returned without the slip under her dress, revealing a beautiful naked body; thinly veiled by fabric.
-The day she went to the shops with no underwear, and the wind caught her dress.
+The day she went to the shops with no underwear, the wind caught her dress.
 The time she walked out into the ocean fully clothed, hat bopping atop the water.
 She was brave and made the everyday act of living a celebration.

 Mirka had her first exhibition in 1956, followed by thirty-five more over the next six decades.
 She spent long hours painting; her style represented both figurative and abstract art.
 Her works incorporated many forms of media, including drawing, embroidery, soft sculpture, mosaics, and doll making.

 In 1966 Mirka and her family moved to the Tolarno Hotel in St Kilda; it was their private residence, an Art Gallery, and Café.
 It was also the last home she shared with Georges.
-After 23 years of marriage, Georges and Mirka separated in 1970; citing extramarital affairs on both sides, his began within a year of arriving in Australia and hers sometime later.
+After 23 years of marriage, Georges and Mirka separated in 1970, citing extramarital affairs on both sides; he began within a year of arriving in Australia and hers sometime later.
 During this time, Mirka painted the murals at Tolarno Hotel for some years after the separation, one of the most beautiful examples of her art; it incorporates many elements of her colourist and symbolist painting style.
-Large angels and serpents can be seen and many other symbols: birds, rabbits, flowers, and the sun.
+Large angels and serpents can be seen as many other symbols: birds, rabbits, flowers, and the sun.
 Angels represent love, and serpents represent sex.
 “My work is about the angels and the serpents fighting; sometimes they are happy together, and sometimes they fight together,” said Mirka.

 Reading and listening to Mirka’s interviews throughout her life, she repeatedly returned to a few keywords.
-She often recounted what a lucky life she had.
-She was lucky to miss Auschwitz.
+She often recounted what a blessed life she had.
+She was fortunate to miss Auschwitz.
 Lucky to have the hands of a child.
 Lucky to be a painter and lucky to paint every day.
 Her use of the word luck forms part of her Australian identity.
 The French word for luck is chance; it’s good luck, sa bonne chance.
 Many French words are the same in English, and when I listen to Mirka, I hear that overwhelmingly she doesn’t change from the French word except for luck.
 She didn’t say, ‘it was by chance I missed Auschwitz’.

 At this time, her peers continued to receive honours.
-Sidney Nolan was highly decorated with a Knight Bachelor in 1981, followed by The Order of Merit (OM) in 1983.
+Sidney Nolan was highly decorated with a Knight Bachelor in 1981, followed by an order of Merit (OM) in 1983.
 He rounded out the decade with a Companion of the Order of Australia (AC) in 1988.
 In 1991 it was John Perceval’s turn with an Officer of the Order of Australia, and then in 2008, David Boyd was awarded a Medal of the Order of Australia (OAM).
 Mirka’s turn never arrived.